SnowflakePowered/librashader/README.md

 The [corrosion](https://github.com/corrosion-rs/) CMake package is highly recommended.

 ### Thread safety
-Except for the Metsl runtime, in general, it is **safe** to create a filter chain instance from a different thread, but drawing frames requires
+Except for the Metal runtime, in general, it is **safe** to create a filter chain instance from a different thread, but drawing frames requires
 **external synchronization** of the filter chain object.

 Filter chains can be created from any thread, but requires external synchronization of the graphics device queue where applicable